How to Treat a Broken Wrist

 The surgery needed depends on the age of the patient and the fracture.
 Some simple fractures, or fractures in kids, can be treated with temporary pins without making an incision.
 The bone is lined up with the assistance of a small x-ray machine in an operating room, and pins are placed through the skin to hold the bone in place.
 These pins are typically removed in the office several weeks later once healing is underway.

-Leading Hand Wrist Care at Raleigh Orthopaedic
+Expert Hand and Wrist Care at Raleigh Orthopaedic